ibjacobsen/software_carpentry/agn.md

 mistake1

-There are also compton-thick AGN
+There are also compton-thick AGN; something something changes